-The Branch Fisheries Management, of the Department of Agriculture, Forestry and Fisheries is the lead governmental agency responsible for the management of sharks caught in South African fisheries.
+The Branch: Fisheries Management of the Department of Forestry, Fisheries and the Environment is the lead governmental agency responsible for the management of sharks caught in South African fisheries.
 Fisheries Management is legally mandated to manage sharks in terms of the Marine Living Resources Act (MLRA), 1998 (Act No 18 of 1998) and the Regulations promulgated thereunder.
-Other additional acts that have relevance to the conservation of sharks include the National Environmental Management: Biodiversity Act, 2004 (Act No 10 of 2004), the National Environmental Management: Protected Areas Act, 2003 (Act No 57 of 2003), Dumping at Sea Control Act, 1980 (Act No 73 of 1980), and the KwaZulu-Natal Sharks Board Act, 2008 (Act 5 of 2008).
-Fisheries Management, in managing sharks, is supported by a number of agencies/ institutions, namely Oceans and Coast (Department of Environmental Affairs), South African National Biodiversity Institute (SANBI), KwaZulu-Natal Sharks Board, Ezemvelo KZN Wildlife, Oceanographic Research Institute, South African National Parks, Cape Nature, Bayworld, Iziko Museum of Natural History and the South African Institute for Aquatic Biodiversity (SAIAB).
+Additional acts that have relevance to the conservation of sharks include the National Environmental Management: Biodiversity Act, 2004 (Act No 10 of 2004), the National Environmental Management: Protected Areas Act, 2003 (Act No 57 of 2003), Dumping at Sea Control Act, 1980 (Act No 73 of 1980), and the KwaZulu-Natal Sharks Board Act, 2008 (Act 5 of 2008).
+Fisheries Management, in managing sharks, is supported by a number of agencies/ institutions, namely the Branch: Oceans and Coasts of the Department, South African National Biodiversity Institute (SANBI), KwaZulu-Natal Sharks Board, Ezemvelo KZN Wildlife, Oceanographic Research Institute, South African National Parks, Cape Nature, Bayworld, Iziko Museum of Natural History and the South African Institute for Aquatic Biodiversity (SAIAB).
+A Shark Biodiversity Management Plan (SBMP) was developed by the Branch: Oceans and Coasts and was gazetted in 2015 to manage wider anthropogenic pressures.